Nabilakas/NabilaBlog/README.md

 </p>

 ##To Run
-1) copy .en.example to .env
+1) copy .env.example to .env

 2) configure database